 - Restart Thunderbird and see if the issue is resolved or not.

-Method 3: Manually Reconfigure POP/IMAP/SMTP Settings in Thunderbird
+Method 5: Reconfigure POP/IMAP/SMTP Settings Manually

-To fix this issue, you can check and reconfigure your email account in Thunderbird, and add correct POP, IMAP, or SMTP settings.
+When adding an Office 365 account in Thunderbird, incorrect SMTP/IMAP/POP settings may generate the following error message – “Log in failure: unknown username or incorrect password.”
+To fix this, you can check and reconfigure your email account in Thunderbird and add correct network settings.
 Here is how to do so:

 - Launch Thunderbird on your Windows PC.